 Green tea and allantoin contain a high concentration of catechins, which have strong antioxidant, and anti-aging effects on the skin.
 They can also help to thicken the epidermis and speed the healing of wounds.
 Green tea also inhibits an enzyme in your skin that causes uneven pigmentation, which means fewer sunspots.”

 Nettle, Basil, Fennel, Sweet Thyme, Witch Hazel, and Lime flower, are all perfect examples of herbs that have a cleansing effect on the skin, they are found in the form of hydrosols which are often used in toners – depending on the skin concern they are being used for.

 Many herbs are naturally very moisturising, this is due to their high mucilage content.

-This is also due to their high mucilage content, which holds and attracts water and has great moisturising properties.
+Comfrey, Marshmallow, Chamomile, and Kawa Kawa, are herbs that soften and hydrate the skin, this is mostly due to their high mucilage content, which holds and attracts water and has great moisturising properties.